 Over the past ten years, this technology has taken massive leaps to reach today’s standard, when most people have a smartphone, a tablet, or both.
 Most users now use their phones more as tablets than to call or text people – the vast range of apps available and the various media capable of running on them allows people a greater range of freedom on a handheld device than we may ever have imagined.
 In the 1990s, Sega’s Game Gear was capable of playing live television if fitted with their adaptor – at the time, this was a fantastic evolution, but never really seemed to take off.
 Now, we can sit and watch television on our phones or tablets, wherever we are, without the need for a special add-on.

 As developers and manufacturers grow more and more ambitious in a bid to lead the market, NAND will continue to change, to the consumers’ benefit.
 Within the past two weeks, Samsung announced the mass production of a new NAND Flash chip: the eMMC Pro Class 1500.
+Size matters, but can also lead to NAND flash data recovery circumstances.
 This is the first to be produced on Samsung’s newest technology node of 20 nanometres, and will be available with three different gigabyte-capacities:16, 32, and 64.
 Using multiple stacks of two, four and eight dies, the Pro Class 1500 is set to reach industry-leading speeds for an embedded memory device.
 This will allow Samsung to release the most advanced tablets to date, but will also push their competitors to explore even greater achievements, pushing NAND to ever greater heights.
 However, will this lead to an eventual burnout?
 Will developers find they have nowhere else to go for the time being?
 An innovation always seems to come along at the right time, but the wait for the right person at the right moment of inspiration could be a long one.

 So, while the fastest tablet on the market right now is the Note 10.1, this looks set to change significantly, and will continue to as NAND memory expands.
 No sooner do we seem to get our hands on a new device than a faster, better one appears.
 For consumers, this may be an annoyance, but most of us are happy to stick with what we have until the next best thing comes down in price.
 As quality technology becomes cheaper, manufacturers need to offer us innovation and unique features to ensure their place at the top of the market.
 Will Samsung’s Pro Class 1500 put their next generation of devices at the top of the list?